 These requirements are the same for graduation with right of teaching certificate and without the right of teaching certificate, both for the major and for the area.
 Every music major shall, upon consultation with his faculty advisor and with the head of the department, select one of the following fields of ensemble participation.
 Such participation must begin with the first semester of the freshman year unless other arrangements are approved by advisors.
 In order to discharge the requirements for ensemble participation, only consecutive semesters shall be considered as constituting a year.
 This statement represents only the minimum requirement for music majors; more extensive participation is advised for the sake of the musical and professional growth of the individual.
-Except in Music 121 (Choir), credit in ensemble shall be given only for semesters which are consecutive.
+Except in Choir (Music 121, etc.), credit in ensemble shall be given only for semesters which are consecutive.

-Voice

-4 years Choir/Glee club

-1 year Piano (4 hrs.) in addition to

-4 hours required in general curriculum, making a total requirement of 8 hours of piano.

-5 year : Total Orchestr 4 year 1 year Orchestra a

-5 years Total
+Voice Piano 4 years Choir/Glee club 1 year Piano (4 hrs.) in addition to 4 hours required in general curriculum, making a total requirement of 8 hours of piano.
+2 years Choir 2 years Accompanying 1 year Elective (Choir/Orchestra/ Band/Accompanying.)
+5 years Total Orchestra 4 years Orchestra 1 year Choir 5 years Total Band years Band/Orchestra, of which 4 years must be Band 1 year Choir 5 years Total 6 years Total